Eleftherios Venizelos: Return to power (1928–32): Greco-Turkish alliance, assassination attempt and subsequent exile

 His domestic position was weakened, however, by the effects of the Great Depression in the early 1930s; and in the elections of 1932 he was defeated by the People's Party under Panagis Tsaldaris.
-The political climate became more tense and in 1933 Venizelos was the target of a second assassination attempt.
+The political climate became more tense, and in 1933 Venizelos was the target of a second assassination attempt.
 The pro-royalist tendencies of the new government led to two Venizelist coup attempts by General Nikolaos Plastiras: one in 1933 and the other in 1935.
 The failure of the latter proved decisive for the future of the Second Hellenic Republic.
-After the coup's failure Venizelos left Greece once more, while in Greece trials and executions of prominent Venizelists were carried out and he himself was sentenced to death in absentia.
-The severely weakened Republic was abolished in another coup in October 1935 by General Georgios Kondylis and George II returned to the throne following a rigged referendum in November.
+After the coup's failure, Venizelos left Greece once more, while in Greece, trials and executions of prominent Venizelists were carried out, and he himself was sentenced to death in absentia.
+The severely weakened Republic was abolished in another coup in October 1935 by General Georgios Kondylis, and George II returned to the throne following a rigged referendum in November.

 Death

 Venizelos left for Paris and on 12 March 1936 wrote his last letter to Alexandros Zannas.
 He suffered a stroke on the morning of the 13th and died five days later in his flat at 22 rue Beaujon.
 The absolution was performed on 21 March at St. Stephen's Greek Orthodox Church; his body was deposed in the crypt before its transportation on the 23rd at the beginning of the afternoon to the Gare de Lyon.
 His body was then taken by the destroyer Pavlos Kountouriotis to Chania, avoiding Athens in order not to cause unrest.
-A great ceremony with wide public attendance accompanied his burial at Akrotiri, Crete.
+A ceremony with wide public attendance accompanied his burial at Akrotiri, Crete.
+He was buried on a hill at the head of the Akrotiri peninsula beside the eastern outskirts of Chania city in Crete, close to the place where he was born.
+The Venizelos family graves are today one of the attractions of Chania.